grigoryvp/dotfiles/README.md

 # * In /Files views/Columns/Custom columns
 #   * Change GETFILENAMENOEXT to GETFILENAME
 #   * Delete the "ext" and "attr" columns
+# For Zoom settings:
+# * Enable "Always show controls" in "/General"
+# * Enable "copy link" in "/General"
 # * In /File operations/confirmation disable all confirmations
 # For OBS settings
 # * Turn off Advanced/General/Show warning on exit